sarguelles/up_coursework/AY2021S1/EE_298_-_Deep_Learning/20201010_Assignment/README.md

 # MLP and CNN on CIFAR 10

+## Assignment Specifics

 The assignment is to build a classifier on CIFAR10 using MLP and CNN with the following specifications:

 - Last layer is `Dense`
 - Optimizer must be `SGD`

 The solution should be implemented in a Jupyter notebook using either Keras or Pytorch.
 Discussed below is a comparison of the models built, and also other observations during the exercise.

+## Quick Note

+Notebooks were done over at Google Colab.
+Two notebooks were used, `cifar10_mlp.ipynb` and `cifar10_cnn.ipynb` were used to be able to train simultaneously. `cifar10.ipynb` is a combination of these notebooks.

 ## Comparison